zhang-informatics/iDISK/README.md

 ```
 {
- "id": str,					      # A temporary unique identifier for this concept of the format {src}{int:07}.
+ "ui": str,					      # A unique identifier for this concept of the format {src}{int:07}.
 E.g. NMCD0000001
  "concept_type": str, 				      # The iDISK type of this concept.
 E.g. 'SDSI'.
 See the iDISK schema for details.
- "preferred_term": str,				      # The term (e.g. ingredient name).
- "src": str,	       		  	              # Name of the source database for this preferred_term.
- "src_id": str,	        			      # The ID of this preferred_term in its source database.
- "term_type": str,      			      # The term type (e.g. 'SY') for this term in its source.
  "synonyms": [{"term": str, 			      # Synonyms of this preferred_term.
                "src": str,
                "src_id": str,